Add Border to Images

 Frequently Asked Questions

 Yes.
-Upload multiple images, keep settings lock on to apply one border style across all of them, then download one file or the whole batch.
+Upload multiple images, keep settings lock on to apply one border style across the full batch, and then download one file or the entire set.
+This is useful when you want a consistent framed look across a group of photos.

-Turn off Lock settings, click the image you want to edit in the list, then change its border size, output shape, or color without affecting the other files.
+Turn off Lock settings, click the image you want to edit in the file list, and then change its border size, output shape, or color without affecting the other files.
+The rest of the batch keeps its current border settings.

-The Original option adds an equal border on all four sides while keeping your image's original aspect ratio.
-Square pads the shorter side more to create a 1:1 output, while the other options create specific aspect ratios.
+The Original shape option adds a border around the image while keeping the photo's existing aspect ratio.
+Square adds more padding to the shorter side to create a 1:1 result, while the other shape options add padding in a way that fits the selected target ratio.

-No. Your original image is preserved at full quality.
-JPG, PNG, and WEBP keep their usual output format, while GIF and BMP files are exported as PNG after adding the border.
+Adding a border does not modify your original file, and the tool exports a new bordered copy instead.
+JPG, PNG, and WEBP files keep their usual output format, while GIF and BMP files are exported as PNG after the border is added.